-For Advanced Undergraduates and GraduatesHist.
 319. Seventeenth Century America (3)

 A study of the founding and growth of English, French, and Dutch colonies in North America.
 Attention will be paid to motives behind European expansion as well as to developments in the colonies.
 Messrs.
-Shade, Cary
+Shade, Leder

-Hist.
 320. Eighteenth Century America (3)

 Continuation of Hist.
 319. A study of American political, economic, and cultural developments including the War for American Independence and the founding of a new nation.
 Messrs.
-Shade, Cary
+Shade, Leder

-Hist.
-321. United States History, 1789 to 1877 (3)
+321. United States History 1789-1877 (3)

 The development of the American people from the establishment of the Republic to the end of Reconstruction in the South.
 Consideration will be given to political, economic, and social developments with special emphasis on westward expansion, Jacksonian democracy, and the Civil War crisis.

-Hist.
+Mr. Shade

 322. United States History since 1877 (3)

 The urbanization and industrialization of American society and the political, social, and economic effects thereof.

-Hist.
+Mr. Shade

 323. American Constitutional History (3)